AlbanAndrieu/nabla-hooks/docs/library.rst

 Library
 =======

-Library consists of custom Hooks modules, that can be used with any role or playbook in this repository.
+Library consists of custom Hooks modules, that can be used with pre-commit.

 Using modules more systematic way of doing certain tasks.
 For example, we provide ``get_jira`` module, which allows to acces to JIRA.